Kjersten Nett, R.D., L.D.

 - Food with a gluten-containing ingredient that has been processed to remove gluten

 Alcoholic beverages made from naturally gluten-free ingredients, such as grapes or juniper berries, can be labeled gluten-free.
 An alcoholic beverage made from a gluten-containing grain can carry a label stating the beverage was processed, treated or crafted to remove gluten.
 However, the label must state that gluten content cannot be determined and the beverage may contain some gluten.

-In addition to foods in which wheat, barley or rye likely are ingredients, these grains are standard in a number of other products.
-Also, wheat or wheat gluten is added as a thickening or binding agent, flavoring or coloring.
-It's important to read the labels of processed foods to determine if they contain wheat, barley or rye.
+Wheat, barley or rye are commonly found in processed foods.
+Wheat gluten frequently is added as a thickening or binding agent, or for flavoring or coloring.
+It's vital to read the labels of processed foods to determine if they contain these grains.

-In general, avoid foods unless they're labeled as gluten-free or made with corn, rice, soy or other gluten-free grain.
+In general, if a gluten-free diet is advised for you, consume foods not as gluten-free with caution.
+Look specifically for those made with corn, rice, soy or other gluten-free grain.

 Prescription and over-the-counter medications may use wheat gluten as a binding agent.
 Talk to your health care provider or pharmacist about the medications you're taking.
 Dietary supplements that contain wheat gluten must list wheat as an ingredient on the label.